andygrove/octasonic-rs/README.md

 # octasonic-rs

-Rust library for interacting with Octasonic HC-SR04 breakout board over SPI.
+Rust library for interacting with the <a href="https://www.tindie.com/products/andygrove73/octasonic-8-x-hc-sr04-ultrasonic-breakout-board/">Octasonic 8 x HC-SR04 breakout board</a> over SPI.

 This code has been tested on a Raspberry Pi 3 Model B running Raspian Jessie and Rust stable 1.16.0